 Fresh juice is also available (YAY – they have green juices), as well as orange, grapefruit, carrot and watermelon.
 Caffeine lovers will appreciate their varied offerings: Expresso, Macchiato, Cappuccinos, Caffe Late, Cortadito and Americano.

-Dinner is where it gets really interesting since this Uruguay infused restaurant Parador La Huella which has all day dining and a fresh sushi bar on-site.
+Dinner is where it gets really interesting since this Uruguay infused restaurant Quinto La Huella has all day dining and a fresh sushi bar on-site.
 I started my evening with fresh oysters on the half shell, pairing them with a crispy Sauvignon Blanc.

 I absolutely loved the ambiance and because of its South American/Euro decor and style, it attracts a lot of Latin and South Americans as well as Mediterranean Europeans.

-I opted to sit at the bar for dinner at Parador La Huella which boasts fun vibes.
+I opted to sit at the bar for dinner at Quinto La Huella, which has lots of fun vibes.
 The chefs use a unique fire cooking method with a wood fire parrilla centered at the heart of our kitchen and includes a wood fire oven and outdoor dining areas to sit.